Shed Roof Replacement Costs

 Shed Roof Felt Cost

 Felt roofs can be installed with relative ease and can be found in a wide range of colours.
-Felt roofs generally come with optional features too.
+Felt roofs generally come with optional features, too.
 Properly installed felt will also offer waterproof qualities.
-Shed felt roofing is priced at about £24 per m2.
+Shed felt roofing is priced at about £24 per m².

-felt roof shed
+felt shed roof

 This type of shed roofing material is also easy to repair as well as being visually appealing.
 However, felt is not particularly damage–resistant, nor is it the most durable option.